Department of Criminal Justice & Criminology

 Willard M Oliver, PHD, Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, West Virginia University; MA, West Virginia University; MS, Radford University; BS, Radford University

-Erin Anderson Orrick, PHD, Associate Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Texas At Dallas; MA, Univ of Maryland-College Park; BSCJ, Texas Christian University
+Erin Anderson Orrick, PHD, Professor and Associate Dean of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Texas At Dallas; MA, Univ of Maryland-College Park; BSCJ, Texas Christian University

 Katherine Cabaniss Parsley, JD, Assistant Professor of Practice for Criminal Justice and Criminology, Department of Criminal Justice & Criminology, JD, Pepperdine Univ; BS, Pepperdine Univ